-Defining the circular economy in terms of statistics was one of the key tasks of the report, because the circular economy is relatively new as a statistical topic and prior to this report it has not been examined thoroughly from the perspective of regular statistics production Read more about the indicators for the circular economy..
+Defining the circular economy in terms of statistics was one of the key aims of the report, because the circular economy is new as a statistical topic and prior to this report it had not been examined thoroughly from the perspective of regular statistics production.
+Measuring and monitoring indicators is essential for understanding the circular economy and for developing solutions.

-The report was made as part of the extensive Circwaste project managed by the Finnish Environment Institute, which aims at mainstreaming the circular economy and sustainable waste management.
+The original report was made as part of the extensive Circwaste project managed by the Finnish Environment Institute, which aims at mainstreaming the circular economy and sustainable waste management.
 The project is carried out jointly by a group of research institutes and universities, enterprises and joint municipal authorities, as well as municipalities and regions.
 At the beginning of the report and during its writing, stakeholder events were organised, in which both participants in the Circwaste project and other organisations presented a number of good views on measuring the business activity of the circular economy.

-On 9 and 10 December 2020, Statistics Finland and the Finnish Environment Institute organised a webinar presenting indicators for the circular economy.
-The materials of the webinar have been published on the webinar website(in Finnish).
+In 2020, Statistics Finland and the Finnish Environment Institute organised a two-part webinar presenting indicators for the circular economy produced by both organisations.
+The materials of the webinar (in Finnish) have been published on the webinar website.